wscourge/nested-generators/README.md

 As you have probably noticed, `ServiceObjects` are placed in `Services` module.
-I like to keep those that way (hence _opinionated_), but thankfully Rails is smart enought to find their invocation without `Services::` prefix, so you can use both:
+I like to keep those that way (hence _opinionated_), but thankfully Rails is smart enough to find their invocation without `Services::` prefix, so you can use both:

 ```